Fear NFTs (FEAR) Tops 24-Hour Trading Volume of $2.72 Million

-Fear NFTs (FEAR) traded flat against the dollar during the 24 hour period ending at 0:00 AM ET on July 13th.
+Fear NFTs (FEAR) traded flat against the dollar during the 24 hour period ending at 19:00 PM ET on July 15th.
+Over the last seven days, Fear NFTs has traded flat against the dollar.
+Fear NFTs has a total market capitalization of $8.31 million and approximately $2.72 million worth of Fear NFTs was traded on exchanges in the last 24 hours.
 One Fear NFTs coin can currently be bought for approximately $1.27 or 0.00002812 BTC on major exchanges.
-Fear NFTs has a total market capitalization of $8.31 million and approximately $2.72 million worth of Fear NFTs was traded on exchanges in the last 24 hours.
-Over the last seven days, Fear NFTs has traded flat against the dollar.

 Here’s how related cryptocurrencies have performed over the last 24 hours: